 What Is a C Wire and What Does It Do on a Thermostat?

-You can find out if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Cut power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Pull off the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?

-ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and comes with a C wire adaptor.
+ecobee connects with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
 So, you’re covered if you don’t have a thermostat C wire.

 Trust Childress Heating & AC for Your Smart Thermostat Installation Needs